codac-team/codac/doc/source/how_to.rst

           Function("t", "(t-5)^2 + 0.5")); // f2(t)
   // note: x1==x2==x3

-To create a Tube object from a map of values (will strictly wrap the map with linear interpolation):
+To create a :code:`Tube` object from a map of values (will strictly wrap the map with linear interpolation):

 .. code-block:: c++